claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

     - Fill in the form
       - You can use tab to navigate, and spacebar to set the toggle, and Enter to Submit
       - You can include `\n` in the `Content` input to add new lines, or once it's done, use up arrow to enter the callout, and use Shift+Enter at the END of a line to add new lines
+  - Create a hotkey / command
+    - If you want, in QuickAdd [settings](#settings) you can click the lightning icon next to `New Callout`
+    - Now it'll turn up as its own item in [command palette](#command-palette)
+    - This also means you can give it its own [hotkey](#keyboard-shortcuts) if you like

 ### QuickAdd